ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 A single "resources" array MAY include both object-type and string-type resource items.
-In this non-normative example, the RC is requesting access to a `photo-api` and `financial-transaction` API type as well as the reference values of `read`, `dolphin-metadata`, and `some other thing`.
+In this non-normative example, the client instance is requesting access to a `photo-api` and `financial-transaction` API type as well as the reference values of `read`, `dolphin-metadata`, and `some other thing`.

 ~~~